 4. Check your rental for hidden spy cameras

 It’s happened to me.
 I rented a home, settled in, and realized how many cameras were watching me.
-It was very unsettling.
+It was very troubling.

 A simple way to spot most types of cameras is to look for the lens reflection.
 Turn off the lights and slowly scan the room with a flashlight or laser pointer, looking for bright reflections.
 Scan the room from multiple spots so you don’t miss a camera pointed only at certain places.
 Inspect the vents and any holes or gaps in the walls or ceilings.